 In postmenopausal women, atypical adenomatous endometrial hyperplasia is usually treated with hysterectomy.

-In premenopausal women, atypical adenomatous endometrial hyperplasia may be treated with medroxyprogesterone acetate 40 mg orally once a day for 3 to 6 months or a levonorgestrel-releasing IUD (1).
+In premenopausal women, atypical adenomatous endometrial hyperplasia may be treated with medroxyprogesterone acetate 40 mg orally once a day for 3 to 6 months or a levonorgestrel-releasing IUD (1 Treatment reference Abnormal uterine bleeding due to ovulatory dysfunction (AUB-O) is abnormal uterine bleeding that, after examination and ultrasonography, cannot be attributed to the usual causes (structural... read more ).
 After 3 to 6 months of treatment, endometrial sampling is repeated.
 If repeat endometrial sampling indicates resolution of hyperplasia, women may be given cyclic medroxyprogesterone acetate (5 to 10 mg orally once a day for 10 to 14 days each month) or, if pregnancy is desired, clomiphene.
 This treatment is given for 3 months, then response is assessed, usually by endometrial biopsy.
 If repeat endometrial sampling shows persistent or progressive atypical hyperplasia, hysterectomy may be necessary.